Understanding Cognitive Distortions

 I did this a lot in my previous work life which made me completely incapable of handling critical feedback without having a strong, internal reaction.
 Here’s a clip that might help you understand it better.

 Hey Chicken Little!
 Are you guilty of blowing things out of proportion?
 This type of thinking lends itself to a lot of unnecessary stress.
-It can happen a couple different ways.
+It can happen in a couple of different ways.

 - Taking a current problem and making it way bigger than it is.